beauchdj/Project/nextjs_folder/README.md

 - This will be updated further but for the sake of time im going to push this :D

-# I would highly recommend asking chat-gpt for a crash course on nextjs for a quick summary of what is going on!
+# I would highly recommend asking chat-gpt for a crash course on `nextjs app router` for a quick summary of what is going on!
+NOTE: this project uses NEXTJS 15 which uses app router instead of pages router
+# This project also uses tailwindcss for styling, this is not required but quickens up styling a page for sure ^_^